Lioness resting on tree in woodland - big cat species are among those critically endangered

 Deforestation is an economic issue that may take decades to address.
 Economic development will continue, and it seems that along with it, so will deforestation.

 As an individual, perhaps, the best way forward is to educate oneself about the issue of deforestation.
-Exercise consumer power wisely as well, and refrain from buying products that are unsustainably sourced.
+Exercise consumer power wisely, and refrain from buying unsustainably sourced products.

 Moreover, it is not yet too late to start planting trees.
 Volunteer in tree planting activities in your community and support anti-deforestation groups that also work to protect endangered animals.